If you came to this page directly, you might wish to read a page with an introduction to this section first.

 In 387 BC, the Senones a tribe of Gauls, sacked Rome before retreating to their territories along the Adriatic Sea.
 Sena Gallica was a Roman colony founded in 289 BC in the territory of the Senones.
 It was destroyed in 400 AD by the Visigoths led by Alaric.
 It was rebuilt by the Byzantines, but Dante in the early XIVth century quoted it in a list of towns bound to disappear (Par.
 XVI) because most of its inhabitants had been massacred in 1280 by Guido da Montefeltro from Urbino.

 Dante's prophecy did not materialize and Sinigaglia, as the town was known until the early XXth century, became a fiefdom of the Malatesta.
 Sigismondo Pandolfo Malatesta, who ruled over Rimini and Fano is regarded as the second founder of Senigallia because he built new walls and promoted the economy by inviting merchants to establish themselves there.
 In 1462 he was defeated outside the town by an army led by Federico da Montefeltro who acted on behalf of Pope Pius II.
-Senigallia became a direct possession of the Popes and a few years later Pope Sixtus IV assigned it to Giovanni della Rovere, his nephew.
+Senigallia became a direct possession of the Popes and a few years later Pope Sixtus IV assigned it to Giovanni della Rovere, Duke of Urbino, his nephew.

 Rocca Roveresca: (left) entrance with cartouche bearing an erased inscription; (centre/right) gun slits with inscriptions IO (Giovanni della Rovere) PRE(fectus) and DUX.
 "Praefectus Urbis" was the magistrate in charge of Ancient Rome when the emperors resided elsewhere.
 The title was revived by the Popes to indicate a governor of the city.
 Giovanni della Rovere was appointed Prefetto in 1475 and Commander (Dux) of the Papal Army in 1484